cheucheu/Convert-Standalone-to-CDB/README.md

 - Run the shell : check_compatibility_pdb.sh

-Third Step : Convert the standalone as a PDB into the CBD
+Third Step : Convert the standalone as a PDB into the CDB
 ---------------------------------------------------------
 + The shell must be executed with the SID of the CDB !
 + A pluggable DB is created by COPY with the definition XML of the standalone DB.